 Reaching higher levels of complexity in clinical practice leads to advanced roles and consultant roles.
 In this sense, “advanced roles” are roles that are not practised by the TR at the time of graduation and that should be performed when the professional acquires additional competency, including post-graduate education at Master’s level (EQF7) or Doctorate level (EQF8).

-Construction and distribution of a national survey distributed to TR regarding the competencies required to practise advanced roles will be followed by interviews with stakeholders in regards to the competencies required to practise advanced roles.
+Construction and distribution of a national survey distributed to TR regarding the competencies required to practise advanced roles was followed by interviews with stakeholders in regards to the competencies required to practise advanced roles.
 Those arguments should be described at the level of postgraduate education and training which should lead to a change in the professional paradigm and the state of the art at National, European and International Level.

 European Federation of Radiographer Societies – EFRS (EU)